RadhityaR6767/appcity/README.md

 This solution uses [Python Flask](https://flask.palletsprojects.com/en/2.3.x/installation/) as the main app, and [Elasticsearch](https://www.elastic.co/) as a database.

 ## Build and Push Image into Registry
 Before we proceed to the build step.
-We need to login to [Docker Hub](https://hub.docker.com).
+You need to login to [Docker Hub](https://hub.docker.com).

 ```shell
 docker login --username <account_name> --password <account_password>